 - 1 tsp water

-- Combine ½ cup warm water, yeast, and sugar in a small cup.
+- Combine 1/2 cup of warm water, yeast and sugar in a small bowl.
+Mix together and let stand for 5 minutes.

-- Knead until smooth and satiny.
-Let rise one hour covered in a greased bowl in a warm place (warmed but off oven) covered with a towel or cheesecloth.
+- Remove the dough from the bowl and knead on a floured service until it is smooth and satiny.
+Let the dough rise for one hour in a greased bowl in a warm place (in a warmed, but off, oven) covered with a towel or cheesecloth.

-- Knead again and let rise until it’s doubled in size (approximately one hour).
+- Knead the dough again on a floured surface for five minutes and let the dough rise again until it is double in size (approximately one hour).